17 Semiarid Soils

 SJ - ARGILLIC SEMIARID SOILS

-Argillic Semiarid Soils occur on land surfaces of early Holocene or late Pleistocene age.
+Argillic Semiarid Soils occur on land surfaces of late Pleistocene or early Holocene age.
 The argillic horizon is brown, dark brown or olive brown in colour and usually slowly permeable.

 SJM